 The great swing trumpeter Buck Clayton made his reputation in the cut-throat jam sessions and all-night blues clubs of 1930s Kansas City.
-In later years, he kept the traditions of the great “blues shouters” alive by touring Europe and the UK with his own octet, along with such singers as Jimmy Rushing, Big Joe Turner and Jimmy Witherspoon.
+In later years, he kept the tradition alive by touring Europe and the UK with his own octet.
 The Buck Clayton Legacy Band, formed in 2004 by bassist Alyn Shipton and saxophonist Matthias Seuffert to re-explore Clayton’s music, delves into that Kansas City Legacy.
 They turn their concerts into a speakeasy in the grand tradition of the Reno and Woodside Clubs immortalised by Count Basie.
-At the 2013 Cheltenham Jazz Festival, at Dame Cleo Laine’s Wavendon Garden Season, and at the 2015 Swansea Festival of Music and the Arts where they played for dancing, they were joined (to cover Buck’s arrangements for Jimmy Rushing and Joe Turner) by the celebrated American blues singer Michael Roach, himself a resident of Cheltenham, and a living repository of blues history.
-The band returns to Swansea with Michael in October 2016.
+At the 2013 Cheltenham Jazz Festival, at Dame Cleo Laine’s Wavendon Garden Season, and at both the 2015 and 2016 Swansea Festival of Music and the Arts where they played for dancing, they were joined (to cover Buck’s arrangements for Jimmy Rushing and Joe Turner) by the celebrated American blues singer Michael Roach, himself a resident of Cheltenham, and a living repository of blues history.

 The Band’s CD CLAYTONIA was launched on 1 July 2013.

 THE BUCK CLAYTON repertoire was the central feature of the 2015 Oberhaching Classic Jazz Festival near Munich, and also featured at the 2015 Upton on Severn Jazz festival on 26 June 2015.
-The band will be playing this repertoire in a private gig in Oxfordshire in March 2016, and appearing at the Pershore Festival in August 2016 with a Buck Clayton memorial concert, and it was the focus of the band’s European concerts in November 2017: in Bielsko-Biala, Poland, and then in Switzerland at Bülach and Thalwil.
+The band played this repertoire at the Pershore Festival in August 2016 with a Buck Clayton memorial concert, and it was the focus of the band’s European concerts in November 2017: in Bielsko-Biala, Poland, and then in Switzerland at Bülach and Thalwil.
 The band brought this music to Madrid in November 2019, and to the Hot Club of Limoges in December 2019.

-The musicians: Matthias Seuffert, reeds and Alyn Shipton, bass (co-leaders); Menno Daams and Ian Smith, trumpets; Alan Barnes, reeds; Adrian Fry, trombone; Martin Litton, piano; Martin Wheatley, guitar; Bobby Worth, drums.
-For the Ellington show the band is joined by Robert Fowler, reeds.
+The musicians: Matthias Seuffert, reeds and Alyn Shipton, bass (co-leaders); Menno Daams and Ian Smith, trumpets; Alan Barnes, reeds; Adrian Fry, trombone; Martin Litton, piano; Bobby Worth, drums.

 To book the band, go to contact page